Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/writing_kernels.rst

 than one parameter), e.g., gradient-based optimization [Igel2007]_ of the kernel target alignment [Cristianini2002]_.
 This requires the kernel function to be differentiable w.r.t. its parameters.
-Note that we no not need a differentiable structure on inputs (strings, which there isn't), but only on parameter values (positive numbers for :math:`\gamma`), as well as a smooth dependency of the kernel on the parameters.
+Note that we do not need a differentiable structure on inputs (strings, which there isn't), but only on parameter values (positive numbers for :math:`\gamma`), as well as a smooth dependency of the kernel on the parameters.